krasserm/akka-persistence-kafka/README.md

 ### Test server

+To use the test server, the following additional dependencies must be added to `build.sbt`:

+    libraryDependencies ++= Seq(
+      "com.github.krasserm" %% "akka-persistence-kafka" % "0.4" % "test" classifier "tests",
+      "org.apache.curator" % "curator-test" % "2.7.1" % "test"
+    )

-Applications may also start a single Kafka and Zookeeper instance with the `TestServer` class.
+This makes the `TestServer` class available which can be used to start a single Kafka and Zookeeper instance:

 ```scala
 import akka.persistence.kafka.server.TestServer